qtccc/CS506-Final-Project/README.md

 delay trends over time.

 ## Test Plan:
-We will split the dataset into 80% training and 20% testing data, training the model on one time period and testing on another to evaluate performance over time.
+We will split the dataset of each month into 80% training and 20% testing data, training the model on one time period and testing on another to evaluate performance over time.

 ## ./preprocess
 Run `make` inside this directory to make `./processed_data` which flight delay